rscherrer/brachypode/README.md

 ## Usage

 This program is a command-line interface program.
-Assuming the name of the executable is `brachypode`, use:
+Assuming the name of the executable is `brachypode`, use, from the working directory:

 ```
-brachypode
+./brachypode
 ```

 to run a simulation with default parameters, and

 ```
-brachypode parameters.txt
+./brachypode parameters.txt
 ```

 where `parameters.txt` is a text file specifying custom parameters values to supply.